Charles Johnston, MD

 Appointments: Wednesdays and Thursdays 9am to 9pm

-Payment Options: $150/hr (with a sliding scale for people who lack insurance).
-Being a physician, most insurance companies provide coverage (at least 50%).
+Payment Options: $150/hr.
+Being a physician, most insurance companies provide coverage (at least 50%), but I will always be an out-of-network provider.
 I have a policy of not charging for initial sessions unless we decide to work together.

-Therapy Styles: I have a broad background and often use quite different approaches depending on the person and issues.
+Therapy Styles: I focus on in-depth work.
+I have a broad background and often use quite different approaches depending on the person and issues.
 My training over the years includes cognitive/behavioral, humanistic, Jungian/analytic, biomedical, and creative (art and movement therapy) approaches.
-At this point in my practice I no longer prescribe medication (though a referal for medication can often be arranged if working together feels right and medication is appropriate).
+At this point in my practice I no longer prescribe medication.

 Areas of Expertise: My experience is extensive — including fifteen years training therapists as clinical director at the Institute for Creative Deveopment and fifteen years previous to that in private practice and working in university settings.
-I work with a wide range of concerns including life purpose and direction, intimacy, anxiety/depression, life transitions, grief and loss, spiritual fulfillment, and professionsl effectiveness.
-As most people who see me are interested in in-depth work, specific concerns tend in time to branch out into more encompassing questions of general well-being, creative fulfillment, and personal potency.
+I work with a wide range of concerns including life purpose and direction, intimacy, anxiety/depression, life transitions, grief and loss, spiritual fulfillment, and professional effectiveness.
+Specific concerns tend in time to branch out into more encompassing questions of general well-being, creative fulfillment, and personal potency.
 While those who work with me come from a great variety of backgrounds and address diverse issues, I am probably most known for my work with people of creative bent (I was a sculptor and musician before becoming a physician), individuals in positions of leadership, and people who are themselves in the helping professions.
 Whoever I am working with, my interest lies ultimately

-At this point in my life I split my time about equally between practicing psychotherapy (in Seattle) and writing.
-(I write about both psychological and social issues.
-When not in Seattle, I can often be found up in the Cascade mountains at a little stone cabin I built as a writing retreat overlooking the South fork of the Stillaguamish River (either writing or brandishing hammer or paint brush) .
+At this point in my life I split my time about equally between practicing psychotherapy and writing.
+I write about both psychological and social issues.
+Shorter social issue-related pieces can be found on the Cultural Maturity blog www.CulturalMaturityblog.net.
+My books can be found at www.CharlesJohnstonMD.com.